sio2Graphs/Pareto-Releases/README.md

 ###### Published 4/2024
 Fixes the display of a blank screen, not the landing page with the sio2Graphs logo, on the passing of a blank or null to the Categories well.
 ###### Updates
-This will not be a disruptive release, as there are almost no changes to the underlying code.
+This will not be a disruptive release, as there are almost no changes to the underlying code.<br /><br />
-#### 0 Major Changes
+0 Major Changes<br />
-Bug fix only.
-#### 0 Minor Changes
+0 Minor Changes<br />
-Bug fix only.
-#### 0 Maintenance Improvements
+0 Maintenance Improvements<br />
-Bug fix only.
 #### 1 Bug Fix
 Corrected for the passing of null or blank into a category.